Wild Bootstrap for Instrumental Variables Regressions with Weak and Few Clusters

-Third, our paper is related to the literature of WREC bootstrap for IV regressions.
-See, for example, \cite{Davidson-Mackinnon(2010)}, \cite{finlay2014, Finlay-Magnusson(2019)}, \cite{Roodman-Nielsen-MacKinnon-Webb(2019)}, and \cite{Mackinnon2021}.
-In particular, \cite{finlay2014, Finlay-Magnusson(2019)} first propose the WREC bootstrap procedure for the TSLS-based Wald statistic and weak-IV-robust statistics in IV regressions with clustered data and perform extensive simulation experiments.
-Our key contribution to this strand of literature is to theoretically prove the validity of the (modified) WREC bootstrap under the new asymptotic framework in which IVs may be weak for some clusters and the number of clusters is fixed.
-In particular, we carefully re-design the first stage of the WREC procedure to adapt to the new framework, and our analysis cover the general $k$-class IV estimators.
-In simulations, we show that the WREC bootstrap Wald tests with the limited information maximum likelihood (LIML) estimator or the modified LIML estimator proposed by \citet[hereafter FULL estimator]{Fuller(1977)} improve substantially over those with TSLS in the overidentified case.
-We also theoretically prove the power advantages of the Wald test with CCE compared with the one without, which justifies \citeauthor{Finlay-Magnusson(2019)}'s (\citeyear{finlay2014, Finlay-Magnusson(2019)}) proposal of using the bootstrap Wald test studentized by CCE under our alternative asymptotic framework.
+Third, our paper is related to the literature of WRE bootstrap for IV regressions.\footnote{See, for example, \cite{Davidson-Mackinnon(2008), Davidson-Mackinnon(2010)}, \cite{finlay2014, Finlay-Magnusson(2019)}, \cite{Roodman-Nielsen-MacKinnon-Webb(2019)}, and \cite{Mackinnon2021}.} In particular, \cite{Davidson-Mackinnon(2008), Davidson-Mackinnon(2010)} first proposed the restricted efficient (RE) and WRE bootstrap procedures for IV regression with homoskedastic and heteroskedastic errors, respectively. \cite{finlay2014, Finlay-Magnusson(2019)} extended it to clustered data, and \cite{Roodman-Nielsen-MacKinnon-Webb(2019)} incorporated it into the Stata package ``boottest".
+Our key contribution to this strand of literature is to theoretically prove the validity of the (modified) WRE cluster bootstrap under the alternative asymptotic framework in which IVs may be weak for some clusters and the number of clusters is treated as fixed.
+In particular, we carefully re-design the first stage of the WRE procedure to allow for cluster-level heterogeneity of IV strength.
+Our theoretical analysis also covers the general $k$-class IV estimators, including TSLS, the limited information maximum likelihood (LIML) estimator or the modified LIML estimator proposed by \citet[hereafter FULL estimator]{Fuller(1977)}.
+In addition, we theoretically prove the power advantages of the bootstrap Wald test with CRVE compared with the one without.
+This result is new and justifies the proposal in the literature of using the bootstrap Wald test studentized by CRVE from the power perspective.